knowledgepixels/nanopub-registry/design.md

     @ > A > X ~ D
     @ > B > C ~ A

 These extended paths can themselves not be further extended.
-Therefore, each agent account has only append its endorsements to the location in its primary path.
+Therefore, each agent account can only append its endorsements to the location in its primary path.